Alix Digout – Updated February 2023 (Original Post January 2019)

 There are different procedural requirements for settlements over $25,000 versus those under $25,000.
 For settlements over $25,000, the following information must be provided to the court to obtain approval:

 - The proposed terms of settlement;

 - An order approving settlement and establishing a trust;

-- Affidavits of the Litigation Guardian and solicitor setting out material facts and attaching relevant medical evidence;
+- Affidavits from the Litigation Guardian and legal counsel setting out material facts and attaching relevant medical evidence;

 - Affidavit of the proposed Trustee/surety;